isaac8069/Asteroids/readme.md

 **We will be covering deployment before the end of the project.

 * Functional game breakdown
-* * Start and Restart buttons functionally working
+* * Start, Restart, and Instructions buttons functionally working
+* * Instructions button takes you to a page that explains the object of the game, how to play the game, and how to win
 * * Game is logging score
 * * Background image remains the same
 * * Lives render on screen